-The second phase, fieldwork, consisted of pedestrian survey, photography and shovel tests each 98.4 ft (30 m) along transects 98.4 ft (30 m) apart.
+The second phase, fieldwork, consisted of pedestrian survey, photography and shovel tests.
+In all parts of the APE within 100 ft (ca. 30 m) of a road, shovel tests were excavated at 98.4 ft (30 m) along transects 98.4 ft (30 m) apart, on the basis that houses and other structures were likely to be located along thoroughfares.
+In all other parts of the APE, shovel tests were excavated at 164 ft (50 m) intervals along transects spaced 164 ft (50 m) apart.
 All shovel tests were excavated to what appeared to be sterile soil and material recovered from the shovel tests was screened using .25 inch hardware cloth.
 When shovel tests are positive, site definition is carried out, with shovel tests being excavated at 32.8 ft (10 m) intervals in a grid oriented to the cardinal directions.